-While there may not be a concrete series of steps to guide every single breakup toward healing and moving on, there are some steps you can take to make sure that you are healing as smoothly and effectively as possible, while avoiding many of the pitfalls that frequently occur following a breakup.
+While there may not be a concrete series of steps to guide every single breakup toward healing and moving on, there are some steps you can take to make sure that you are healing as smoothly and effectively as possible while avoiding many of the pitfalls that frequently occur following a breakup.
 These include:

 - Making space for your emotions.
 When you feel emotion well up within you, give yourself the time and freedom to feel it truly.
-If you feel angry, give yourself a few minutes-or more-to feel that emotion.
+If you feel angry, give yourself a few minutes or more to feel that emotion.
 Let it wash over you, breathe deeply, and then allow it to leave just as suddenly as it arrived.

 - Sharing your experience.
 Whether you share your feelings and experience with a friend, a family member, or a therapist, make sure you are taking the time to work through and truly process your feelings.
-Feeling your feelings is a great start, but allowing them to work out of you through verbal processing is an important step in sorting through your relationship wreckage and moving forward, too.
+Feeling your feelings is a start, but allowing them to work out of you through verbal processing is an important step in sorting through your relationship wreckage and moving forward, too.

 - Getting out and about.
 It may be tempting to stay cooped up in your house after a breakup, especially if you and your partner's social lives revolved around one another, but doing so could prolong your breakup blues.
 Try to get out with friends or loved ones when social invitations come in and create new memories with the people you trust.

 - Looking to the future.
 Remember that you felt it was the right decision to move on from your relationship.
 Think about the opportunities that have opened up after your relationship ended or the reasons you decided to end the relationship in the first place.
-Looking to the future can make the present more bearable, and can make the temporary pain worth it.
+Looking to the future can make the present more bearable and can make the temporary pain worth it.

 When Healing Stalls

 Occasionally, healing will stall, and the pain of a breakup will become overwhelming.
-This doesn't necessarily mean that you've made a mistake, or that you need to immediately go out and try to rekindle your relationship.
+This doesn't necessarily mean that you've made a mistake or that you need to go out and try to rekindle your relationship immediately.
 Instead, this means you might be experiencing loneliness or discomfort with the novelty of being single.
 Remember that moving forward is not a linear journey.
 You may go months without thinking of your former partner and have a week or two where the pain of a breakup hits you like a ton of bricks.
 While it may feel strange, it is a normal part of the grieving process.

 If, however, you notice that your grief is not resolving, that you are having trouble getting out of bed in the morning, or that you've begun to lose interest in things you previously loved, there could be something more at play.
 Large lifestyle changes can precede conditions like anxiety and depression, and a breakup can be a truly enormous lifestyle change.

 Depression symptoms can be more difficult to nail down because depression affects everybody differently.
 Mood changes are the most significant change and can include increased feelings of irritability, anger, exhaustion, or apathy.
-Physical changes, such as weight loss or gain, increased or decreased sleeping patterns, and chronic exhaustion can all indicate the presence of depression, as well.
+Physical changes, such as weight loss or gain, increased or decreased sleeping patterns, and chronic exhaustion, can all indicate the presence of depression, as well.

-Although the most common form of therapy is a standard in-office visit with a psychiatrist or psychologist, there are many different ways to engage the help of mental health professional.
+Although the most common form of therapy is a standard in-office visit with a psychiatrist or psychologist, there are many different ways to engage mental health professionals.
 An in-office visit is an option for many people, even in small towns.
 Some people benefit from therapist-led group sessions, which are more akin to support groups than actual treatment sessions.
 Still, others seek out the help of online therapy, which allows people to pay a lower fee (in some cases), and provides therapy from the comfort of your own home, provided that you have a secure internet connection and a tablet, phone, or computer.